eligosource/eventsourced/README.md

 - `Processor` will be modified with `Emitter` (in addition to `Eventsourced`)
 - `Destination` will be modified with `Receiver` and `Confirm`

-Code from this section is contained in [StackableTraits.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/StackableTraits.scala) and can be executed inside sbt with
+Code from this section is contained in [StackableTraits.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/StackableTraits.scala) and can be executed from the sbt prompt with

     > project eventsourced-examples
     > run-nobootcp org.eligosource.eventsourced.guide.StackableTraits